Rop0Behemoth/FGDL/README.md

 -UPDATES-

+july 6th, 2026:

+added four more levels, with two being in the top ten

 Jully 3rd/2nd, 2026:

 My friend asked Me if I was still doing this, and because I didn't want to dissipoint, I began adding all of the most recent top 20 completions. there are still a few easier levels that I am yet to add, but those will come in the near futre.
 The levels added are as follows- Nine Circles XII, Fractured Circles, Ultra Fairydust, Evil, Kappa boss fight, and mikumikumikumikumiku.